20 Mar Traditional Chinese Medicine and Autumn

 It’s a time when, consciously or subconsciously, we’ll be considering life in terms what we want in, and also what we want out.
 Here, you may want to reflect on what brings value to your life and what serves you.

-So enjoy your own space and endeavor company with those enrich you!
+So enjoy your own space and endeavour company with those enrich you!

 How does the body prepare for winter…and how can we support it?